 Another famous cuisine that is well-known in Malacca is the chicken rice balls.
 Yes, while chicken rice is not exclusive in Malacca, you will hardly find that the rice is shaped like a ball.
 Chung Wah Chicken Rice is located quite conveniently in the city center and it’s hard to miss with the constant long queue outside the shop under immense heat (a.k.a. avoid coming at peak hours).
 It’s all about the shape, I have tasted much better chicken rice in Hong Kong, Thailand, Malaysia, and Singapore.
 The rice balls are too gimmicky and unless you are really determined, I would say it’s not worth queuing up more than 20-30 minutes for that.

 After the great meal, we strolled through the allies in the town and re-charged for our city walk in the afternoon.
 Crossing the Malacca River again, we reached Saint Paul’s Hill.
 The Saint Paul’s Church was built 500 years ago in 1521, and it had been a fort on the hilltop.
 Both Portuguese and Dutch have left their marks on this structure.
 Although the church remained in ruins, we could still appreciate the architecture up close and enjoy the view of the city all the way to the ocean (from the highest viewpoint).
 The Portuguese tombstones in the church have inscribed the history of colonial times.
 The trail connects both sides of Saint Paul’s Hill.
 Therefore, it’s possible to go up one side and proceed with the journey on the other side of the hill.

-Hindu Temples, Chinese Temples, Mosques… and many others, all on one Melaka Heritage Trail
+Check out Hindu and Chinese Temples, Mosques… and many others, all on one Melaka Heritage Trail

 Jonker Street Night Market